 “This a great opportunity for these guys to use all the influence, connections, and the media attention they have access to, to really help drive business development opportunities for STAR portfolio companies.”

 Currently, the network has 65 investors—all accredited, according to the SEC—with 75% of the membership comprised of current and retired professional athletes and celebrities.

 The other 25% consists of select high-net-worth individuals with expertise in various areas of business, such as real estate, technology, education, and private equity.

 “They help to serve as mentors and real-world models for these athletes who are interested in making a name for themselves in the business world once they retire.”

-The network, which is sector agnostic and open to startups across the US, focuses on companies that are capital light, highly scalable and tech-enabled for distribution purposes, with some sort of intellectual property and competitive advantage.
-Preferred companies are ones that are targeting billion dollar markets, that are seeking between $1-2 million and have demonstrated proof of concept.
+The network, which is sector agnostic and open to startups across the US, focuses on companies that are capital-light, highly scalable, and tech-enabled for distribution purposes, with some intellectual property and competitive advantage.
+Preferred companies are ones that are targeting billion-dollar markets, that are seeking between $1-2 million and have demonstrated proof of concept.

-There are five companies currently in the portfolio: BuzzTable, a mobile wait list app for restaurants, Zeel, an app that allows users to book same-day, in-home massages, Lisnr, an audio-based technology app, ConnXus, a supplier diversity database, and Bespoke Post, which delivers “boxes of awesome” to a mostly male audience monthly, filled with a curated array of products.
+There are five companies currently in the portfolio: BuzzTable, a mobile waitlist app for restaurants, Zeel, an app that allows users to book same-day, in-home massages, Lisnr, an audio-based technology app, ConnXus, a supplier diversity database, and Bespoke Post, which delivers “boxes of awesome” to a primarily male audience monthly, filled with a curated array of products.